 - enjoy a hot chocolate at the Chocolati Cafe inside the Seattle library (which is an awesome building to visit, and although the cafe is very unassuming, their hot chocolate is the BEST!)

-- tour the Theo Chocolate factory – could there be any better place on a rainy day??!!
+- tour a chocolate factory – consider the Theo Chocolate factory, or the Seattle Chocolate Factory – could there be any better place on a rainy day??!!

 Was this obvious?!
 It is possible to shop in every city you visit I’m sure, but for the best shopping experience in Seattle on a rainy day, I would recommend you head to Bellevue Square.
 There you’ll find over 200 shops undercover – so you’ll be warm and dry as you wander.